-- Work with ADA, other individuals, allies and groups to explore strategies for resolving issues.
-Assist ADA in assessing the need to change the rules at a local, statewide, or national level.
+- Work with the Association, other individuals, allies and groups to explore strategies for resolving issues.
+Assist the Association in assessing the need to change the rules at a local, statewide, or national level.

 - Identify legislators who may have a personal connection to diabetes, understand the concerns, and may be willing to introduce appropriate legislation.

-- Coordinate efforts with ADA to organize and energize grassroots support.
+- Coordinate efforts with the Association to organize and energize grassroots support.

 - Realize that systems change slowly and the successful legislative efforts require patience and perseverance.